ssrahoo/marketplace-api/README.md

 ---

-## 🎯 Overview
+## Overview

 This fully functional **RESTful backend** serves e-commerce applications.
 Designed with modern software engineering principles and built with **Spring Boot**, it provides robust API endpoints for managing users, products, transactions, and reviews, as well as with data persistence and test coverage.

 ---

-## 🚀 Features
+## Features

-✅ **Core E-Commerce Functionality** – Full suite of backend features including role-based user access (buyer/seller), management of product and transactions, and reviews with support for ratings and comments
+- **Core E-Commerce Functionality** – Full suite of RESTful backend features including role-based user access (buyer/seller), management of product and transactions, and reviews with support for ratings and comments
-✅ **Data Persistence** – MySQL integration with JPA & Hibernate
+- **Data Persistence** – MySQL integration with JPA & Hibernate
-✅ **Robust Architecture** – Controller-Service-Repository layered pattern
+- **Robust Architecture** – Controller-Service-Repository layered pattern
-✅ **Unit & Integration Tests** – JUnit & Mockito-based test suite
+- **Unit & Integration Tests** – JUnit & Mockito-based test suite
-✅ **Containerized** – Docker-ready
+- **Containerized** – Docker-ready

 ---

-## 📦 Installation & Usage
+## Installation & Usage

 ## Usage
 - Ensure Docker is installed and running, then: